CodeWithRipun/Calculator-Project/README.md

 ## 📖 About

-**Green Calculator** is a simple and responsive calculator designed with a modern green-themed interface.
-It performs basic arithmetic operations while providing a smooth user experience with keyboard support, responsive layout, and elegant button animations.
+**Green Calculator** is a modern and responsive web calculator built using **HTML**, **CSS**, and **JavaScript**.
+It offers a clean green-themed interface, supports basic arithmetic operations, keyboard shortcuts, and smooth animations, making everyday calculations simple and intuitive.

 ---